0belous/roblox-fix-friends-extension/README.md

    Click the green `Code` button → `Download ZIP`.

 2. **Extract** the ZIP on your computer.
-3. Remove the read me, TamperMonkey, And Icon
+3. Remove the read me, and Tampermonkey, UNLESS you are using it, but you still need to move it for this to work.

 4. Go to:
    `chrome://extensions/`